 Digital-To-Analog Converters (DACs)

 Wait.
-If digital audio cannot drive speakers, how can speakers connect to digital audio devices and effectively produce sound?
+How can speakers connect to digital audio devices and effectively produce sound if digital audio cannot drive speakers?

 As their name suggests, DACs are devices that effectively convert the digital audio signal of the digital device into an analog signal that can properly drive the speaker(s).